aspose-slides/Aspose.Slides-Products/slides/en/java/viewer/pot/_index.md

 ---
 title: View POT in Java
 url: /java/viewer/pot/
-keywords: View POT, View PowerPoint Slideshow, Open POT, Play Slideshow, POT Viewer, POT, PowerPoint, Java API, Java Library
+keywords: View POT, Open POT, POT Viewer, POT, Java API, Java Library
-description: View POT in Java.
-Use Java library API to open and view PowerPoint slideshow
+description: View POT files in Java.
+Use Aspose.Slides for Java to open PowerPoint template files and save them as HTML.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="View POT in Java" h2="Powerful cross-platform Java API for opening and viewing POT using Java code" >}}
+{{< blocks/products/pf/feature-page-header h1="View POT in Java" h2="Java API for opening POT files and saving them as HTML." >}}

 {{% blocks/products/pf/feature-page-section h2="View POT using Aspose.Slides" %}}

-[**Aspose.Slides for Java**](https://products.aspose.com/slides/java/) is a powerful Java library used to open and view, manipulate or edit presentations, import presentations from images or documents, and convert presentations to files in other formats.
+[**Aspose.Slides for Java**](/slides/java/) is a Java library for opening, viewing, editing, and converting presentation files.
+You can load POT files and save them as HTML for viewing in a browser.

 {{% /blocks/products/pf/feature-page-section %}}